ArnoldZokas/mvcnavigation/readme.md

 **3. Display:** Add `@Html.Menu()` to your view to display a menu.

-Visit [MvcNavigation sample app](mvcnavigation.apphb.com) for example of what you can create.
+Visit [MvcNavigation sample app](mvcnavigation.apphb.com) for examples of what you can create.

 ## Installation
 ### Requirements